joakimmag/Light-Switch/README.md

 ## Description

-Easily switch between light and dark mode in Windows 10.
+Easily switch between light and dark theme in Windows 10.

+You can set a different wallpaper for each theme.

 ## Download